"Confucius Teachings and Doctrine" Chinese Calligraphy Wall Scrolls

 kou dou

-These two characters most clearly express the Confucian philosophy of filial piety.
 Confucius taught that all should be respectful and obedient to their parents.
 Included in this idea is honoring your ancestors.

-The second character is "dao/tao" or "the way" as in Taoism.
-You can say this title is "The Tao of Filial Piety" or "The Way of Filial Piety".
+The second character is “dao/tao” or “the way” as in Taoism.
+You can say this title is “The Tao of Filial Piety” or “The Way of Filial Piety.”

 shù

-This character incorporates the pictogram of a heart at the bottom, and a woman and a mouth at the top.
+恕 incorporates the pictogram of a heart at the bottom, and a woman and a mouth at the top.
 The heart portion has the most significance, as it is suggested that it is the heart's nature to forgive.

 In Asian culture, as with most other cultures, forgiveness is an act of benevolence and altruism.
 In forgiving, you put yourself in someone else's shoes and show them the kindness that you would want them to show you.
-Confucius referred to this quality as "human-heartedness".
+Confucius referred to this quality as “human-heartedness.”

 zì yóu yì zhì